neozl24/frogger-game/README.md

 <img src="https://github.com/neozl24/frogger-game/raw/master/images/screen-shot-1.jpeg" alt="screen-shot" width="300" height="350" align="center">

-This [**Frogger**](https://www.neozl24.cn/frogger/) is an improved version of the old arcade game 'frogger'.
-You have to get avoid the bugs and move your role to the river at the top of the screen.
-By doing that, you'll be rewarded some scores and your final goal should be getting as more scores as you can, and boarding on the world ranking list.
+[**Frogger**](https://www.neozl24.cn/frogger/) is an improved version of the original Konami arcade game 'Frogger'.
+The goal is to avoid obstacles (including bugs) while moving your character towards the opposite side of the river (towards the top of the screen).
+The more rivers you cross, the more scores you will be rewarded, and the higher you will be ranked on the world rankings.

 [Start Game now](https://www.neozl24.cn/frogger/)

 ### Getting Started

-Clone the Github repository and switch to this directory
+Clone the Github repository and switch to this directory:
 ```
 $ git clone https://github.com/neozl24/frogger-game.git
 $ cd frogger-game
 ```

-Then install the dev-dependent modules according to package.json
+Then install the dev-dependent modules according to package.json:
 ```
 $ npm install
 ```
-All the things needed for development stay on your machine now.
+All the files needed for development will now be on your machine.

-Besides, you'd better have downloaded python so as to  start game on your local server with only one-line command
+Download Python if you do not already have Python installed.
+Using Python, Frogger can be started on your local server by entering the following command:

 ```
 $ python -m SimpleHTTPServer 8080
 ```

-Type `127.0.0.1:8080` in the browser address bar, you'll see the game starts automatically and your role is able to move while you press the arrow keys.
+Then by typing `127.0.0.1:8080` into the browser address bar, your game will automatically start.
+Character movement will be controlled by the arrow keys.

 ### Authors